-From cupping treatments to acupuncture to Reiki, we offer several types of bodywork.
-These bodywork modalities can help high-performance athletes and those suffering with chronic pain improve function, reduce pain, and experience better sense of overall wellbeing.
+From Acupuncture to Reiki, we offer several types of bodywork.
+These bodywork modalities can help high-performance athletes and those suffering with chronic pain improve function, reduce pain, and experience better sense of overall well-being.

 A revered form of Traditional Chinese Medicine (TCM), acupuncture is being used more and more in combination with Western Medicine at places like the Mayo Clinic.
 Athletic programs and events often make acupuncture treatment available to athletes as an extra way to prepare for or recover from strenuous activity.
 The treatment involves inserting ultra-thin needles into strategic areas in the body.
 Theories abound about why acupuncture works, but many find it useful for the following: